OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/iot-hub/iot-hub-iot-edge-create-module-java.md

 public class MyEdgeModule extends GatewayModule {
   public MyEdgeModule(long address, Broker broker, String configuration) {
-    /* Let the GatewayModule do the dirty work of initialization.
-It's also a good time to parse your own configuration defined in Azure IoT Edge configuration file (typically ./src/main/resources/gateway/gw-config.json) */
+    /* Let hello GatewayModule do hello dirty work of initialization.
+It's also a good time tooparse your own configuration defined in Azure IoT Edge configuration file (typically ./src/main/resources/gateway/gw-config.json) */
     super(address, broker, configuration);
   }

   @Override
   public void start() {
-    /* Acquire the resources you need.
+    /* Acquire hello resources you need.
 If you don't need any resources, you may omit this method. */ }

   @Override
   public void destroy() {
-    /* It's time to release all resources.
+    /* It's time toorelease all resources.
 This method is required. */ }

   @Override
   public void receive(Message message) {
-    /* Logic to process the input message.
+    /* Logic tooprocess hello input message.
 This method is required. */
     // ...
-    /* Use publish() method to do the output.
-You are allowed to publish your new Message instance. */ this.publish(message);
+    /* Use publish() method toodo hello output.
+You are allowed toopublish your new Message instance. */ this.publish(message);
   }
 }